hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 17 September 2024

+#### Self Assessment Accounts API

+The following changes are now available in Production for v3.0.

+##### Added

+The following endpoints have been created:
+- Retrieve History of a Self Assessment Charge by Transaction ID
+- Retrieve History of a Self Assessment Charge by Charge Reference

+Retrieve Self Assessment Balance and Transactions:
+- Add new optional field `documentDetails.poaRelevantAmount` to the API response.

+Retrieve History of a Self Assessment Charge:
+- Add new optional field `poaAdjustmentReason` to the API response.

+##### Changed

+Reduced the length of the `documentId` field to 12 characters for the following endpoints:
+- Retrieve Self Assessment Balance and Transactions
+- Retrieve History of a Self Assessment Charge by Transaction ID

+#### Deprecation of Individuals Business End of Period Statement API

+Because all versions of Individuals Business End of Period Statement are now deprecated in Sandbox and Production, it no longer appears on the list of APIs unless you are signed in to the Developer Hub and have an active subscription.
+You can still [view the API documentation directly](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-business-eops-api/3.0).

+---

 ### 13 September 2024
 #### Individuals Savings Income API